 Water softeners are very clever devices that use a variety of processes to reduce the hardness of the water coming into your home.
 Most concentrate on filtering out the calcium and magnesium in the water, but some models – you can read about them in the review we recommended – also filter iron, another element that can be readily found in home water supplies.

 There are a variety of manufacturers offering a range of different models, so you can be sure that you will find one suitable for your requirements.
 What you do need to consider is the Gallons Per Minute rating, or GPM.
 This is the amount of water the device can filter in one minute, and will determine whether it will be effective for you, considering the amount of appliances you have using water at any one time.

-You also need to bear in mind the various types – for example, salt-based or salt-free – plus whether you need a filter for the whole house water system, or just for single appliances.
-The range of devices available means you have everything from a very simple system that is aimed at reducing limescale build-up, to more complex set-ups with twin tanks and more power, that will effectively remove as much of the trace metals as is possible.
+You also need to consider the various types – for example, salt-based or salt-free – plus whether you need a filter for the whole house water system or just for single appliances.
+The range of devices available means you have everything from a very simple system that is aimed at reducing limescale build-up to more complex set-ups with twin tanks and more power that will effectively remove as much of the trace metals as is possible.

-Whatever your hard water problems, make sure you check out water softeners, as the less-hard your water is, the better it will be for cleaning and washing, and you will eliminate limescale.
+Whatever your challenging water problems, check out water softeners, as the less hard your water is, the better it will be for cleaning and washing, and you will eliminate limescale.